The Cinelli Supercorsa is the world’s most iconic steel bicycle frame and has been in production for almost 70 years.

 Since then – the mid-1960s – the frame has undergone only two significant modifications: a new graphic system for the frame designed by Milanese legened Italo Lupi in 1979 to complement the introduction of his “winged-C” Cinelli logo and, in 1984, the introduction of the Cinelli Spoiler bottom bracket, the only microcast bicycle frame part to ever be granted a patent.

 This mid 1990’s Supercorsa is built with the most prestige Columbus Neuron Tubing:

-Neuron (0.7-0.5-0.7).
+Columbus Neuron (0.7-0.5-0.7).
 This is a very sophisticated tubing, much finer that one would guess from the 0.5mm wall thickness.
 Columbus pulled out almost all the stops to make a lightweight 0.5mm tubing, using zone butting, elliptical butting, the works.
 The result is a tubing that is lightweight, yet very stiff.
-Mondonico continues to offer frames made of Neuron because it makes a good, stiff, light frame.
-This tubing still has a very devoted following among serious steel frame lovers.
+This tubing has a very devoted following among serious steel frame lovers.

 Very low miles and in all Mint Condition.

 Feel free to get in touch with us!

 Worldwide Shipment for Bikes: